Compliance

 Our guiding principle is minimal collection with aggressive purging.
 We collect only the data required to enforce security policies and provide billing transparency.

-No raw URLs stored.
-Target URLs are hashed using SHA-256 before being written to forensic logs.
+- No raw URLs stored.
+Target URLs are hashed using a salted SHA-256 before being written to forensic logs.
 The original URL is never persisted.

-Configurable purge windows.
-Diagnostic rationale data purges after 30 days by default (raw_purge_at).
-Hashed URL logs are retained for 180 days for audit trail continuity.
+raw_purge_at).
+Hashed URL logs are retained for 180 days for audit trail continuity. - Hashed IP addresses in request logs.
+Caller IPs in

 Responsible Disclosure

 We welcome responsible security research on Sphyr.
 If you discover a vulnerability, please report it through our coordinated disclosure process before any public disclosure.
-We commit to acknowledging reports within 48 hours and providing a remediation timeline within 7 days for confirmed critical issues.
+We aim to acknowledge reports within 3 business days and to provide a remediation timeline within 5 business days of triage for confirmed critical issues.

 Active probing of the production gateway — including fuzzing, brute-force, or automated scanning that generates substantial load — requires prior written approval from the Sphyr security team.
 Refer to Section 8 of the Terms of Service for the full acceptable use policy governing security testing.